The Wishing-Table, the Gold-Ass, and the Cudgel in the Sack: Plot

 A tailor had three sons who were all fed by the milk of their goat.
 The oldest son was given the task to let the animal graze at the finest grass fields.
 At the end of the day the son asked the goat whether it had eaten enough and the animal confirmed this.
 However, when they returned home the goat claimed the opposite, causing the tailor to get upset and drive his son out of the house.
 This pattern repeats itself with the second oldest and youngest son too, who are also falsely blamed by the goat for not feeding it enough and as a result are kicked out of the house as well.
 Only when the father goes out to feed the goat himself and discovers that the creature still claims it hasn't eaten enough does he realize he misjudged his sons.
 He takes his razor, shaves the goat bare and uses his whip to drive it out of his house.
 The tailor is left alone in his house longing for his sons' return.

 The story then follows each son individually.
 The first one went to a maker of furniture and learned the craft.
 After his service his master gave him a magic table as a sign of gratitude.
 Whenever he says "Table, Deck Yourself" the table decks itself with the finest food and wine.
 The son decides to travel home and show his father what he learned and earned.
 On his way he visits a local inn, where he demonstrates the powers of the magic table.
 At night the inn keeper steals the table and switches it for a normal table, without the son being aware.
-When the son arrives home and tries to show the powers of the table to his father nothing happens, which upsets his father once again.
+When the son arrives home and tries to show the powers of the table to his father nothing happens, which upsets his father.